fluencelabs/docs/docs/build-mvm/quickstarts/your_first_lambda.md

     12	}
 ```

 For our quickstart purposes, lines 2 and 9 are the most pertinent.
 In line 2, we import the *marine macro* from the [marine_rs_sdk](https://crates.io/crates/marine-rs-sdk) crate.
-The SDK which builds on top of the [wasmtime](https://wasmtime.dev/) runtime to enable you to write performant, effective Fluence Lambdas for Fluence's serverless Wasm runtime.
+The SDK which builds on top of the [wasmtime](https://wasmtime.dev/) runtime to enable you to write performant, effective Fluence Functions for Fluence's serverless Wasm runtime.
 For a comprehensive overview and deep dive into Marine, see the [Marine book](https://fluence.dev/docs/marine-book/introduction).
 Suffice it to say that in order for Rust to compile to the *wasm32-wasi* compile target usable by the Fluence stack, exposed functions, i.e., publicly accessible functions like `greeting`, need to be wrapped up with `#[marine]` (line 9) macro provided by the marine-rs-sdk.

 Go ahead and change the function name from *greeting* to *hello* and run `fluence build` to recompile our code.
 You should see output similar to: